csgohacks/master-guide/miscellaneous/how-to-start-coding-a-cheat.md

 * Extreme Injector: Extremely injector is a useful tool for users to inject their .dll files into a running process.
 It's has a user-friendly interface.
 Recommend for newcomers to use.

 ## Acknowledgements
-* Guidedhacking for external support on introducing game hacking
+* Guidedhacking for external support on introducing game hacking.